 - Medium Priority:

-- Drought sensitive plants like hydrangeas, Japanese maples, azaleas, and dogwoods that are unlikely to survive an extended drought.
+- Drought-sensitive plants like hydrangeas, Japanese maples, azaleas, and dogwoods are unlikely to survive an extended drought.

 - Lowest Priority: (consider removing to conserve water for cherished plants)

 - Plants you don’t like and plan to replace;